AI Generated Content: Google’s Stance, Evidence, Theory & Ideas

 AI vs. Human Content: The Core Competence

-• Lowered Costs: Since AI is practically free, content generation becomes cheap.
-Even if you do have to employ people to edit and check the content the cost should still be considerably lower compared to hiring human writers.
+- Lowered Costs: Since AI is practically free, content generation becomes cheap.
+Employing people to edit AI content should still cost considerably less than having human writers.

 Now let’s discuss how Human writers might be a better option:

-• Creativity: One of the few things AI still falls short on is creativity.
+- Creativity: One of the few things AI still falls short on is creativity.
 Sure, you can get run-of-the-mill stuff with AI easily, but writers are more in tune with your audience and can use terms, phrases, and even metaphors that perfectly align with your target audience.
-Even with a large amount of processing, right now AI still can’t come close to the creative ideas human generate.
+Even with a large amount of processing, right now, AI still can’t come close to the creative ideas humans generate.

 What Does Research Say?

 Well, for now, the results seem divided from study to study on whether AI content is better or whether Humans still rule the realm.
 An MIT study indicates that readers have a bias toward human content, often preferring content after finding out it was written by humans instead of AI.
-However, it needs to be acknowledged that AI content did perform slightly better at delivering satisfaction to the 1,212 participants of the study.
+However, AI content performing slightly better at delivering satisfaction to 1,212 participants does deserve acknowledgment.

 Do keep in mind this study is talking about satisfaction and not rankings.
 When it comes to ranking, we looked up another case study by Marketing Insider Group.
 This study was using the relatively inferior ChatGPT 3.5 to generate content.
 The study used AI, the Hybrid Model (AI content augmented via Humans), and Humans to write up 60 Blog Posts (20 each).

 Marketing Insider found out that Human content surpassed AI significantly, in most areas.
-Furthermore, since the study was focused on rankings, we can gather conclusively that AI content does rank.
+Also, since the study focused on rankings, it shows that AI content does rank.
 One of the main findings of the study was that AI lacked the depth that Human-written content could provide.
 However, it also pointed out that the Hybrid Model showed potential.

-According to them, AI content was found struggling to keep consistent rankings and often fell down the SERPs instead of climbing up.
+They concluded that AI content struggled to keep consistent rankings.
+The study indicated that AI content often fell down the SERPs instead of climbing up.
 While the Hybrid content model did have its moments of success, in some instances even surpassing human content, these moments were quite inconsistent.

 On top of that, when it came to Web Traffic, Human content easily outperformed AI and Hybrid content.
-While AI did have one post that brought a lot of traffic, getting success 5% of the time isn’t the odds many would be interested in.
+AI did find success in one post that brought a lot of traffic.
+However, a 5% success rate isn’t something many would find interesting.

 However, AI did get the benefit of visibility thanks to its 1 excellent post, resulting in high visibility initially.
 But this advantage declined as the study progressed.
 The Hybrid content model occasionally did surpass human content but again these achievements were inconsistent.